prometheus-operator/prometheus-operator/Documentation/user-guides/cluster-monitoring.md

              cpu: 200m
              memory: 300Mi
 ```

+> Make sure that the `ServiceAccount` called `prometheus-operator` exists and if using RBAC, is bound to the correct role.
+Read more on [RBAC when using the Prometheus Operator](../rbac.md).

 Once started it ensures that all internal IPs of the nodes in the cluster are synchronized into the specified `Endpoints` object.
 In this case the object is called `kubelet` and is located in the `kube-system` namespace.